Trekking and Running Poles

 The Black Diamond Distance Carbon FLZ trekking and running poles fall on the cusp between the most ultralight and packable poles and models that are marginally heavier and less packable—a nominal tradeoff for the versatility gained through their adjustability.
 That’s why I rate them higher than any other poles I’ve reviewed.
 For backpackers, dayhikers, and trail runners who want it all—low weight, packability and adjustability—these poles are a clear top choice.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the Black Diamond Distance Carbon FLZ trekking and running poles at backcountry.com, Moosejaw.com, or rei.com.
+You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase the Black Diamond Distance Carbon FLZ trekking and running poles at backcountry.com or Moosejaw.com.

 See my picks for “The Best Trekking Poles” and my stories “How to Choose Trekking Poles” and “10 Best Expert Tips for Hiking With Trekking Poles,” and all of my reviews of backpacking gear, ultralight backpacking gear, and hiking gear.